luyuanfan/cell-docker/README.md

 Single-click 5G standalone cell deployment (with Open5GS, srsRAN, and USRP devices).

-This branch runs a roaming scneario.
+This branch runs a rouge base station roaming attack scneario.
 Both `open5gs` and `srsRAN_Project` are mounted from host machine.
 It runs a home network (HPLMN: 99970) and a visited network (VPLMN: 00101).
 The visited network broadcasts a fake identity (PLMN: 99980).
 Target UE is registered on home network and in the serving region of the visited network.
+The

 The home network's core is built in docker image.
 The visited network's core is mounted from host machine.